-The valuation of these securities, own issues and derivatives requires the determination of the fair value using accepted valuation models and methods, as there are no current market or exchange prices available in an active market.
+The valuation of these securities, own issues and derivatives requires the determination of the fair value using accepted valuation models and methods, as no current market or stock exchange prices are available in an active market.

-In this regard, we refer to the information provided by the Company's Management Board in the Notes of the Consolidated Financial Statements in the Notes "Notes on the Statement of Comprehensive Income", "Other Specifications - (C).
-(4) " Essential decisions, assumptions and estimates " and "Additional IFRS infor-mation", (47) "Fair value".
+In this regard, we refer to the information provided by the Company's Management Board in the Notes of the consolidated financial statements in the section "Notes on the statement of comprehensive income", "Other specifications - (C) Fair Value" (4) "Essential decisions, Assumptions and Estimates", and to the "Additional IFRS information", (37) "Fair Value".

-In the case of valuation using recognized valuation models, the selection of these valuation models and methods, the selection of the input parameters used as well as the discretionary decisions associated with the selection of the input parameters, which are associated with the valuation of the financial instruments, are taken into account.
-This is of decisive importance for the determination of the fair value to be attributed.
-For this reason, we have identified this area as an important audit issue.
+In the case of valuation using recognized valuation models, the selection of these valuation models and methods, the selection of the input parameters used and the discretionary decisions associated with the selection of the input parameters, which are subject to estimation uncertainties, are of decisive importance for determining the fair value.
+For this reason, we have identified this area as a key audit matter.

-How we addressed the matter in the context of the audit:
+How we addressed the matter during the audit:

-We have examined the valuation processes and the design and effectiveness of the Group's significant controls with respect to the input parameters for the valuation of securities, own issues and derivatives that are assigned to fair value level 2 or 3 of the fair value hierarchy.
-In measuring these securities, own issues and derivatives, we have evaluated the assumptions and methods used by the Group for their appropriateness.
+We have examined the valuation processes and the design and effectiveness of the Group's significant controls with respect to the input parameters for the valuation of securities, own issues and derivatives that are assigned to fair value level 2 or 3 in the fair value hierarchy.
+In measuring these securities, own issues and derivatives, we have evaluated the assumptions and methods used by the Management Board for their appropriateness.
 On a sample basis, we assessed the valuation of these securities, own issues and derivatives and their carrying amounts in accordance with the IFRS 9 category.

-In addition, we have evaluated whether the disclosures on the measurement of securities, own issues and derivatives assigned to Fair Value Level 2 or 3 of the Fair Value Hierarchy are complete in the Notes and whether the content of the measurement procedure has been presented correctly.
+In addition, we have evaluated whether the disclosures on the measurement of securities, own issues and derivatives assigned to fair value level 2 or 3 of the fair value hierarchy are complete in the notes and whether the content of the measurement procedure has been presented correctly.

-Responsibilities of Management Audit Committee for the Consolidated Financial Statements
+Responsibilities of Management and of the Audit Committee for the Consolidated Financial Statements

-Management is responsible for the preparation of the consolidated fi nancial statements in accordance with IFRS as adopted by the EU, and the additional requirements under Section 245a Austrian Company Code UGB and Section 59a Austrian Banking Act BWG for them to present a true and fair view of the assets, the fi nancial position and the fi nancial performance of the Group and for such internal controls as management determines are necessary to enable the preparation of consolidated fi nancial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the consolidated fi nancial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+Management is responsible for the preparation of the consolidated financial statements in accordance with IFRS as adopted by the EU, and the additional requirements under Section 245a Austrian Company Code UGB and Section 59a Austrian Banking Act BWG for them to present a true and fair view of the assets, the financial position and the financial performance of the Group and for such internal controls as management determines are necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

 The Audit Committee is responsible for overseeing the Group's financial reporting process.